ruiqi7/repentance-part-1/README.md

 - Your family has a dark history
 - As you go through the labyrinth you may come across information that pertains to what happened
-- The Main character's family commited crimes against another family (Murder)
+- The main character's family committed crimes against another family (murder)
-- The Heirloom is an old knife/ weapon
+- The heirloom is an old knife / weapon
-- Appease the deceased (This can be set as a optional objective which you will have to read / actively search for)
+- Appease the deceased (This can be set as a optional objective which the player will have to read / actively search for)

 ### 2.3 Characters

 - Main Character  : Brave but clueless, they understand that the heirloom is of great importance, they also hold great curiosity towards the strange location as well as towards the heirloom.
 - Monster / Enemy / Ghost / Entity : There are three monsters, these represent the victim family: Parents and Child.
   - Parent : Chases if the player is too close
   - Parent : Teleports randomly
-  - Child : Hide and Seek, The player needs to hide
+  - Child : Hide and seek, the player needs to hide
 - NPC : These can be encountered in the maze, they can either help or increase the difficulty of the game.

 #### 2.3.1 Monster Drafting